tushar5526/Covid_visualisation/README.md

 ![map of india](map.png)

 This project visualises the current COVID stats of India on a map using Folium.
-The map is updated on a weekly basis using GitHub Actions and Cron Jobs.
+The map is updated on a weekly basis using `GitHub Actions and Cron Jobs`.

 **Hover over the markers and click it :p**